 Welcome to Keeping Creativity Alive!
-A place created to support and inspire parents, caregivers and educators to cultivate the creative capacities in children starting in the early years… starting at birth!
+A place created to support and inspire parents, caregivers and educators to cultivate the capacities for creativity in children starting in the early years… starting at birth!
 Why?
 Two reasons:

 1) We are living in times of massive change ~ the future is uncertain.
 The 21st century calls for individuals who are capable of generating new ideas, creative and integrative thinking and who possess qualities such as ‘resilience and flexibility’.

-2) When we are tapping into our creative potential we are following our intrinsic motivations (what makes us tick) which leads to personal fulfilment, joy and living whole heartedly.
-(Yes, I’m a big fan of Brené Brown!)
+2) When we are tapping into our creative potential we are following our intrinsic motivations (what makes us tick) which leads to personal fulfilment, joy and living a happy life.

 BE AWARE.
 BE INSPIRED.
 BE CREATIVE.